google/flatbuffers/docs/source/JavaUsage.md

 you to reuse it across many calls and reduce the amount of object allocation (and thus garbage collection) your program does.

+Java does not support unsigned scalars.
+This means that any unsigned types you use in your schema will actually be represented as a signed value.
+This means all bits are still present, but may represent a negative value when used.
+For example, to read a `byte b` as an unsigned number, you can do:
+`(short)(b & 0xFF)`

 Sadly the string accessors currently always create a new string when accessed, since FlatBuffer's UTF-8 strings can't be read in-place by Java.